 Deploy Minio on Kubernetes

-Kubernetes constructs like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
-In addition, using Minio Helm Chart, you can deploy Minio server with a single command on your cluster.
+Kubernetes concepts like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
+There are multiple options to deploy Minio on Kubernetes, you can choose the one that suits you the most.

 - Kubernetes 1.4+ with Beta APIs enabled for default standalone mode.